San Marcos Growers LogoSan Marcos Growers

 Anigozanthos 'Bush Lantern' (Dwarf Yellow Kangaroo Paw) - Small perennial plant with narrow linear light green foliage and bright yellow, fuzzy flowers one sided on an inflorescence up to 12" tall.
 Plant in full sun and in soil with good drainage and a summer rest period with no summer irrigation.
 Short lived in garden conditions.
 A Anigozanthos humilis hybrid.

-This information about Anigozanthos 'Bush Lantern' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Anigozanthos 'Bush Lantern' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]